 - Preserving contact with friends from childhood can be beneficial for our inner child because these are the people who have known us for so long—who remember us when we were kids, so usually it is much easier to have a sense of silliness and playfulness (combined with a deep understanding of our personality) with them than with the people whom we met as adults.

-- Traveling somewhere and getting to know different cultures, which are very different from our own, can invoke feelings of awe, astonishment or wonder—all of which are very much associated with the innocent openhearted perspective of the inner child.
+- Traveling somewhere and getting to know different cultures, which are very different from our own, can invoke feelings of awe, astonishment, or wonder—all of which are very much associated with the innocent openhearted perspective of the inner child.

-- Getting involved in a hobby which connects you to this part of your personality and childhood—for example, if you played the piano when you were young, you can make time to revisit your musical potential and try to have some fun while moving your fingers around the keyboard and listening to the music you create.
+- Getting involved in a hobby that connects you to this part of your personality and childhood—for example, if you played the piano when you were young, you can make time to revisit your musical potential and try to have some fun while moving your fingers around the keyboard and listening to the music you create.

 - Writing a letter to your inner child—this activity can help you reconnect with your inner child and remember the emotional quality of being a child.
-You can write about how adult life has been stressful to you, how easy it is to neglect your inner child and what you are planning to do in order to spend some time with it.
-In the beginning, it might seem weird, but after a few sentences people usually forget about the social restraints which hold them back and get inspired to write a long letter!
+You can write about how adult life has been stressful to you, how easy it is to neglect your inner child, and what you are planning to do in order to spend some time with it.
+In the beginning, it might seem weird, but after a few sentences, people usually forget about the social restraints which hold them back and get inspired to write a long letter!